 Check all the ropes to ensure that they are not tangled and that they are secured to the inflatable and to a solid point.
 Do not begin inflation unless everything is fastened.
 Check to be sure the zipper is closed, as well as the rip door.
 If applicable, check that the center rope is tied.

 If your inflatable has an Internal blower, plug it into the extension cord to begin inflating.
 Make sure the fabric is clear of the blower intake.
 If your inflatable has an external blower, attach the inflation tube to the blower by fastening the Velcro strips together and placing the seam of the tube at the bottom of the blower opening.
 Plug the blower into the extension cord or power outlet and turn it on to begin inflating.
 Do not attempt to inflate in high winds.

 As the inflatable begins to fill with air, walk around the Inflatable checking and adjusting lines.
 Adjust the tether ropes until the inflatable stands upright, is straight, and is not crushed down at its base.

 Important: Always leave someone attending the inflatable so that it will not be damaged or destroyed by a sudden change in the weather or theft and vandalism.

 Do not release any tie down ropes before deflating.
 Unplug the blower and open the zipper to release the air.
 Disconnect the external Velcro tube blower.
 Allow the inflatable to deflate accordion style upon itself.
-Make sure that it stays on the tarp to keep it clean.
 After the inflatable has deflated, untie the ropes.